 Starting seeds indoors to get a jump on the growing season does not work well for corn.
-It simply will not tolerate its roots being disturbed for transplanting.
+It simply will not tolerate its shallow roots being disturbed for transplanting.

 Plant your corn in blocks for best germination

 Plant corn seeds every 12 inches in blocks of short rows.
 This will facilitate full pollination of your ears.
 In order to understand why you should plant corn in blocks, it helps to take a look at corn anatomy.